bmb0205/PythonDataParsers/README.md

 	* Class is work in progress
 	* Holds logic for processing Comparative Toxicogenomics Database nodes and relationships in preparation for writing to outfiles

-* sourceclass.py
+* parent.py
 	* SourceClass is the parent class for each specific source class (NCBIEntrezGene, CTD)
     * Contains attributes passed in from main() function in refactor.py, and
     * Class methods shared between the child classes for header fixing and generic tsv parsing

 * general.py
-	* Containse general functions for creating output directory, running help flags, etc used by sourceclass.py and refractor.py
+	* Contains general functions for creating output directory, running help flags, etc used by parent.py and refractor.py

 ## NCBI Taxonomy